 The system can automatically initiate temporary limits on accounts that exceed the monthly bandwidth limit.
-The system automatically removes the limits at the beginning of each month, when the account no longer exceeds the limit.
+The system removes the limits the first time that it processes bandwidth statistics each month.
+At that time, the account no longer exceeds the limit.

 If the system imposes account limitations due to bandwidth limiting, the following statements are true:

 The system only imposes account limitations on services that users access via the